 PBMs fight furiously to exclude themselves from being identified as a fiduciary in the vast majority of PBM contracts.
 As a result, the designated fiduciaries have an extra burden to make sure that the plan is performing.

-Formularies are designed for PBM profitability not health outcomes.
-PBMs maintain brand medications on formulary when much less expensive Therapeutic alternatives are available and ‘rebates’ do not offset the price difference.
+Formularies are designed for PBM profitability, not health outcomes.
+PBMs maintain brand medications on the formulary when much less expensive Therapeutic alternatives are available and ‘rebates’ do not offset the price difference.

 Who is eligible for these services?

 All health plan members are eligible for PBM Audit-Recovery & On-Going Monitoring services.